asourlas/axart.github.io/README.md

 # AutoBeat plugin: On-device AI MIDI generation with GPT-2 and JUCE
 ![autobeat-thumb](https://github.com/user-attachments/assets/a138eb79-4f50-43f9-bc37-a69c45f4d17e)
 ## Introduction
-The use of LLMs (Large Language Models) in generative symbolic music, including MIDI, has become a widely explored topic in the academic world, with good potential for commercial application use.
+The use of AI models in generative symbolic music, including MIDI, has become a widely explored topic in the academic world, with good potential for commercial application use.

 One such example is **AutoBeat**.

-AutoBeat is a MIDI beat generator plugin (MacOS/Win), made with JUCE, which uses a GPT-2 AI model to generate MIDI beats in various electronic music genres and with parameters provided by the user.
+AutoBeat is a MIDI beat generator plugin (MacOS/Win), made with JUCE, which uses an AI model to generate MIDI beats in various electronic music genres and with parameters provided by the user.

 Video: https://youtu.be/7CZx4ntO3zM

-## Symbolic music and GPT-2
+The model that AutoBeat uses is GPT-2, developed by OpenAI (2019).
+The inspiration behind the use of a Transformer-based language model like GPT-2 came from this paper: https://arxiv.org/abs/1809.04281 which explains why this architecture could work with symbolic music representation.

-As mentioned above, AutoBeat uses a GPT-2 AI model (2019, OpenAI) for beat generation.
-The inspiration behind the use of a Transformer-based language model like GPT-2 came from this paper: https://arxiv.org/abs/1809.04281 which explains why this kind of architecture could work with symbolic music representation.
-Since decided to embed the model into the plugin code, we used the smallest version (around 124 million parameters).
+Since we decided to embed the model into the plugin code, we used the smallest version (around 124 million parameters) to keep the plugin size within a reasonable range.

 ## Fine-tuning
 Instead of training the model from scratch, we relied on a process called fine-tuning: we trained the model further